davidgiven/cowgol/doc/toolchain.md

 These are, in order:

+- **the initialiser**: creates a new, empty program, ready for adding tokenised and parsed code to.
+Normally this is only used for precompiling the runtime library.
+In normal use, you would simply take a copy of the data files for the runtime library and add your own code to that, so as to save time (the runtime library is big and takes about eight minutes to tokenise and parse).

 - **the tokeniser**: reads the source files and produces a token stream and the string table.

 - **the parser**: reads the token stream and parses the Cowgol language out of it.
 It generates an iop stream containing stack-based front end opcodes.